-For all four datasets, if there are multiple annotators, we assign an error type to a summary if the error type is annotated by more than one annotator, and we allow one summary to have multiple error types.
+We are able to map four of the datasets (see Section \ref{sec:error-mapping}) in \ben that contain fine-grained annotations to our unified taxonomy.
+For all four datasets, if there are multiple annotators, we assign an error type to a summary if the error is annotated by more than one annotator.
+We allow one summary to have multiple error types.
 We call the annotated subset related to CNN/DM and XSum as \annotatedcnn and \annotatedxsum, respectively.